WooJoongKim0107/GeneBib_demo/README.md

 # About This Repository
-This repository contains the code used to produce the core data for the research paper "Long-term Innovative Potential of Genetic Research and Its Suppression".
+This repository contains the code used to produce the core data for the research paper "Warning signals for the long-term innovative potential of genetic research based on 20 million papers and patents".
 By the end of these demo scripts, you will obtain results such as:

 ### $${\color{red}\text{Please note that all results presented below are based solely on the demo resource data provided in this repository!!}}$$